Daniel105745/Chess/README.md

 # Chess
-I want to make a Chess game
+I want to create a Chess game.

+I will update my approach as the process progresses.